schalkdaniel/compboost/Readme.md

 - [ ] Logger:
     - [ ] Implement OOB Logger
+    - [ ] Implement inbag logger (basically done by the design of the algorithm, but it isn't tracked at the moment)

 - [ ] General Implementation:
     - [x] Implement parameter getter